VSeray/Project1/README.md

 # Project1
 Hello Microverse

-In this project, you will set up a "Hello world" repository.
-No complex coding is required for this exercise.
-The goal here is to master all of the tools and best practices I learned .
-All about gitflow , linters.
+This project is simple that doesn't require complex coding skills.
+The goal is to practice Gitflow and HTML/CSS linters and finish it without any errors.

-set up a new repository and prepare it for development using best practices.
+Now set up a new repository and prepare it for development using best practices.

 Built With

     HTML